 The efficiency was computed as a function of the time $t = t_0 + n \times 25$ ns where t_0 is the TDC phase between the trigger and the edge of the clock operating the modules, and n is the bunch crossing ID of the cluster.
-Efficiency curves at perpendicular beam incidence are shown in Figure 41 for an un-irradiated module (left) and for a module irradiated to $10^{15} n{eq} \text{cm}^{-2}$ (right).
+Efficiency curves at perpendicular beam incidence are shown in Fig. 32a for an unirradiated module and in Fig. 32b for a module irradiated to 10^{15} n{eq} cm-2.

-Figure 41: Detection efficiency ε at perpendicular beam incidence as a function of particle arrival time for an unirradiated module (left) and for a module irradiated to $10^{15} n{eq} \text{cm}^{-2}$ (right).
+Figure 32: Detection efficiency at perpendicular beam incidence as a function of particle arrival time for an unirradiated module (a) and for a module irradiated to 10^{15} n{eq} cm-2(b).

 At the LHC, only hits with a time stamp associated with a level 1 trigger are readout, i.e. only hits for which the leading edge rises in the 25 ns window corresponding to the clock cycle associated to the trigger are recorded.
 The position of this window can be tuned by setting the delay of the clock edge with respect to the bunch crossing time.
 The timewalk, i.e. the delay between the particle crossing and the leading edge of the signal passing the discriminator threshold, results in a spread in the time when hits are generated.
-It is therefore important to £nd the delay of the clock edge that maximises the number of hits collected within one clock cycle.
-Moreover, the performance should be stable for small variations of this delay and therefore a plateau in the relationship between effcency and time delay is required.
+It is therefore important to find the delay of the clock edge that maximises the number of hits collected within one clock cycle.
+Moreover, the performance should be stable for small variations of this delay and therefore a plateau in the relationship between efficiency and time delay is required.

 A good detector should have a high efficiency for a significant range of clock phases.
-For the unirradiated detector of Figure 41 (left), the plateau efficiency was 99.90% and this value was maintained for about 14 ns (plateau width).
-For the irradiated detector of Figure 41 (right) the efficiency decreased to 98.23% but was still well above the ATLAS Pixel module specifications for efficiency (\geq 97%).
+For the unirradiated detector of Fig. 32a, the plateau efficiency was 99.90% and this value was maintained for about 14 ns (plateau width).
+For the irradiated detector of Fig. 32b, the efficiency decreased to 98.23% but was still well above the ATLAS pixel module specifications for efficiency (\geq 97%).
 The timing characteristics were affected by irradiation, resulting in slower rising and falling edges, leading to a narrower efficiency plateau.
 However, the rise time was only slightly degraded by irradiation and a large plateau was still obtained, with a width of about 9 ns.

-A summary of measurements performed on several ATLAS Pixel production modules is given in Table 11, for data collected at normal incidence.
-The detection effciency was 99.9% for an unirradiated module, while for the irradiated modules it varied from a minimum of 96.4% to a maximum of 98.4%, with an average and r.m.s of 97.8% and 0.7%, respectively.
+A summary of measurements performed on several pixel production modules is given in Table 8, for data collected at normal incidence.
+The detection efficiency was 99.9% for an unirradiated module, while for the irradiated modules it varied from a minimum of 96.4% to a maximum of 98.4%, with an average and r.m.s of 97.8% and 0.7%, respectively.
 All irradiated modules had similar timing constants.
-The width of the effciency plateau for the irradiated detectors was (9.7 ± 1.1) ns.
+The width of the efficiency plateau for the irradiated detectors was (9.7 ± 1.1) ns.
 No statistically significant difference was observed between the two sensor producers or the two bump-bonding techniques.